delving/x3ml/docs/x3ml-value-generation.md

 The argument type allows for choosing between *xpath* and *constant* and there is a special argument type called *position* which gives the value generator access to the index position of the source node within its context.

-The *language* attribute is used if it is present, and if its value is present but empty the implication is that the label or instance will be generated with no language determination (number literals, for example)
+The *language* argument is used if it is present, and if its value is present but empty the implication is that the label or instance will be generated with no language determination (number literals, for example)

 ## Templates